 The mass of the helicopter at take-off shall not exceed the maximum take-off mass specified in the flight manual for a hover in ground effect with all engines operating at take-off power, taking into account the parameters specified in 2.2.
-If conditions are such that a hover in ground effect is not likely to be established, the take-off mass shall not exceed the maximum mass specified for a hover out of ground effect with all engines operating at take-off ground effect with all engines operating at take-off power, taking into account the parameters specified in 2.2.
+If conditions are such that a hover in ground effect is not likely to be established, the take-off mass shall not exceed the maximum mass specified for a hover out of ground effect with all engines operating at take-off power, taking into account the parameters specified in 2.2.